The biggest losers, we suggest, have been management students

 Maslow doesn’t give a lot of prescriptions for how to move from the d-realm to the b-realm but talked a lot about having an attitude that the b-realm was possible.

 That’s what I try to show above.
-That despite most of us spend almost all our time trying to satisfy our d-needs – acquiring more things, attention, approval, or money – we are missing the fact that there is a b-realm close by that offers a different and more interesting lens on life.
+That despite most of us spending almost all our time trying to satisfy our d-needs – acquiring more things, attention, approval, or money – we are missing the fact that there is a b-realm close by that offers a different and more interesting lens on life.

 A world where we can just “B”